SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 When a model is biased, it is often due to contextual, or background bias.
 That is, because it has learned to *correctly* predict on contextual features that are associated with the class in training (i.e., with biased images), but not in real life.

-In this case, the model may well have predicted this particular Banagram correctly (it did not, it gave it a 53% chance being a Duplo).
-It may actually associate the floor (or perhaps the shape of its cut out), with the class Bananagram.
+In this case, the model might have predicted the Banagram correctly (it did not, it gave it a 53% chance being a Duplo) if it associated the floor (or perhaps the shape of its cut out) with the class Bananagram.
 If all my Bananagram images were taken against a wood floor background, and all the Duplos were taken against a white table backdrop, the model could correctly guess the class of each just by identifying the features of the background.
 This so-called *shortcut learning* is often the result of such *covariate shift*.
-In this particular case, I am concerned that it is the Duplo images that are biased, since having picked up on the floor background, the model chose Duplo instead of Bananagram.
+In this particular case, I should be concerned that the Duplo images are biased, since having picked up on the floor not the object, the model chose Duplo instead of Bananagram.

 The issue gets more even more complicated when considering *class imbalance*.
 If four out of the five classes of images have a 50/50% split in wood floor vs. white table backgrounds, but one class (lets say Bananagrams) has a 70/30% split, the model might still be biased towards that 70% background because all other things being equal, it is at least 70% correct for one class of objects if it identifies the background alone as its defining feature.
 Further, if is has trouble identifying distinguishing features in the other classes, then it might still guess Bananagram every time it sees a wood floor background.
 Finally, it may be that the proportion of backgrounds is the same in each class of images, but because Bananagrams are smaller, they take up less space in the frame, and therefore there is more (wood floor) background evident in the class Bananagrams than there is in other classes.